Armstrong Whitworth Whitley: Design

 The Armstrong Whitworth Whitley was a twin-engined heavy bomber, initially being powered by a pair of 795 hp.
 Armstrong Siddeley Tiger IX radial engines.
 More advanced models of the Tiger engine equipped some of the later variants of the Whitley; starting with the Whitley Mk IV variant, the Tigers were replaced by a pair of 1030 hp Rolls-Royce Merlin IV V12 engines.
 According to Moyes, the adoption of the Merlin engine gave the Whitley a considerable boost in performance.

 The Whitley had a crew of five: a pilot, co-pilot/navigator, a bomb aimer, a wireless operator and a rear gunner.
 The pilot and second pilot/navigator sat side by side in the cockpit, with the wireless operator further back.
 The navigator, his seat mounted on rails and able to pivot, slid backwards and rotated to the left to use the chart table behind him after take-off.
 The bomb aimer position was in the nose with a gun turret located directly above.
 The fuselage aft of the wireless operator was divided horizontally by the bomb bay; behind the bomb bay was the main entrance and aft of that the rear turret.
 The bombs were stowed in two bomb bays housed within the fuselage, along with a further 14 smaller cells in the wing.
 Other sources state there were 16 "cells", two groups of two in the fuselage and four groups of three in the wings, plus two smaller cells for parachute flares in the rear fuselage.
 Bomb racks capable of holding larger bombs were installed on the Whitley Mk III variant.

-The early examples had a nose turret and rear turret, both being manually operated with one Vickers 0.303 machine gun apiece.
-On the Whitley Mk III this arrangement was substantially revised: a new retractable ventral 'dustbin' position was installed mounting twin .303 in (7.7 mm) Browning machine-guns and the nose turret was also upgraded to a Nash & Thompson power-operated turret.
+The early examples had a nose turret and rear turret, both being manually operated with one .303 in (7.7 mm) Vickers machine gun apiece.
+On the Whitley Mk III this arrangement was substantially revised: a new retractable ventral 'dustbin' position was installed mounting twin .303 inch Browning machine-guns and the nose turret was also upgraded to a Nash & Thompson power-operated turret.
 On the Whitley Mk IV, the tail and ventral turrets were replaced with a Nash & Thompson power-operated tail turret mounting four Browning .303 machine guns; upon the adoption of this turret arrangement, the Whitley became the most powerfully armed bomber in the world against attacks from the rear.